Skip to main content

 Overall the hardening modifications intend to:

-- Prevent injection of kernel arguments: since the kernel command line can heavily influence the kernel behavior, we want to make sure that this piece of information that is passed from the bootloader to the kernel is also authentic.
+• Prevent injection of kernel arguments: since the kernel command line can heavily influence the kernel behavior, it is important to ensure that this piece of information that is passed from the bootloader to the kernel is also authentic.

-In spite of the constraints the modifications may add, we still want to:
+In spite of the constraints the modifications may add, the following is still desired:

-- Keep most of the flexibility generally provided by U-Boot: at least until the device is in the production line.
-We do this by implementing different behaviors depending on whether the device is in an open or closed state with regards to the underlying Secure Boot technology (HAB or AHAB, in case of the i.MX-based SoMs).
+• Keep most of the flexibility generally provided by U-Boot: at least until the device is in the production line.
+This is achieved by implementing different behaviors depending on whether the device is in an open or closed state with regards to the underlying Secure Boot technology (HAB or AHAB, in case of the i.MX-based SoMs).

 In terms of security, a system based on a CoT is as strong as its weakest link.
 Thus, making all links strong is always important.